Animal-World > Aquarium Tropical Fish > Characins > Bleeding Heart Tetra

 Habitat: Distribution / Background

-The Bleeding Heart Tetra or Spotfin Tetra was described by Fowler in 1943.
-They are found through Columbia and Peru, where they inhabit the many densely vegetated little creeks and river bends of the Upper Amazon They are primarily still collected from the wild.
+The Bleeding Heart Tetra Hyphessobrycon erythrostigma was described by Fowler in1943.
+They are found through Columbia and Peru where they inhabit the densely vegetated little creeks and river bends of the Upper Amazon.
+Though they are primarily still collected from the wild, this species is not listed on the IUCN Red List.

 • Scientific Name: Hyphessobrycon erythrostigma